-The Bank is required to maintain average balances on hand with the Federal Reserve Bank.
-The aggregate reserve was \$22.5 million for December 31, 2019 and it was \$12.6 million for December 31, 2018.
-The Company and its subsidiaries maintain cash balances with high quality credit institutions.
+Effective March 26, 2020, the Bank is no longer required to maintain average balances on hand with the Federal Reserve Bank.
+The Company and its subsidiaries maintain cash balances with high quality financial institutions.
 At times such balances may be in excess of the federally insured limits.